msf-oca-his/dhis-ca-printable-forms/README.md

   4. `textElementWidth`: width of columns containing data elements of type text.
   5. `otherElementWidth`: width of columns containing data elements of all other types (e.g. option sets, number).
 3. `Coversheet`: config related to printing patient file cover sheets
-  1. `defaultHeightOfDataElementLabel`: displayed height of a data element field if rendering us used.
+  1. `defaultHeightOfDataElementLabel`: displayed height of a data element field if default rendering is used.
 This rendering is in two columns, and allows the user to fill in each data element in free text.
   2. `gapBetweenSections`: white space left between two adjacent sections on a page.
   3. `heightOfSectionTitle`: height (length) of section titles, present at the top of each new section.
   4. `heightOfProgramTitle`: height (length) of program title, present at the top of each new page.